-Indicator Description Additional boundary Unit Industrial operations certified to ISO 14001 (steel) (mining) The % of our steel or mining plants certified to ISO 14001.
+Indicator Description Additional boundary Unit Industrial operations certified to ISO 14001 (steel and mining) The % of our steel or mining plants certified to ISO 14001.
 This figure is validated periodically, most recently in 2019, and before that in 2014, through individual correspondence with each site.
 Same boundary as outcome % Approvals for environmental capital investment projects Any investment in projects that deliver environmental benefits, such as water treatment facilities, de-dusting equipment and technology upgrades approved during the reporting year.
 Following capex budget approval, the Investment Allocation Committee (IAC) is responsible for final approval of investment files and allocates capex to be spent.
 The investment figure refers to allocations made in the year towards multi-year investment projects.
 The figure cannot be related to the annual capex spend of one given year.
 This excludes environmental operating expenditures that are incurred as a result of maintenance.
 Capex allocations to projects delivering carbon and/or energy benefits are reported separately under outcome 6.
 Same boundary as outcome USD (million)

-Indicator Description Additional boundary Unit Absolute dust ArcelorMittal's dust emission (steel) include all emissions of ducted dust (i.e. from stacks and chimneys).
-Major steel plants Tonnes emissions (steel) Data is collected from ArcelorMittal production sites by means of a standard template, which requests information on emission as yearly flow process by process and covers the whole site.
-Independently assured by DNV Where local site data is not available, estimates are made based on the production to emissions ratio of the prior year, and applying this to the current year production data.
+Indicator Description Additional boundary Unit Absolute dust emissions (steel) ArcelorMittal's dust emission (steel) include all emissions of ducted dust (i.e. from stacks and chimneys).
+Data is collected from ArcelorMittal production sites by means of a standard template, which requests information on emission as yearly flow process by process and covers the whole site.
+Where local site data is not available, estimates are made based on the production to emissions ratio of the prior year, and applying this to the current year production data.
 Data is submitted by local site management to the Group Environment department.
-Absolute dust ArcelorMittal's dust emission (mining) include all emissions of ducted dust (i.e. from stacks and chimneys).
-Mining operations Tonnes emissions (mining) Data is collected from ArcelorMittal mine sites by means of a standard template, which requests information on emission as yearly flow process by process and covers the whole site.
-Major steel plants Where local site data is not available, estimates are made based on the production to emissions ratio of the prior year, and applying this to the current year production data.
+Major steel plants Mining operations External transportation Diffuse emissions Tonnes Dust intensity (steel) Dust intensity is calculated by dividing absolute dust emissions (steel) by total steel production.
+Major steel plants Mining operations External transportation Diffuse emissions kg per tonne of crude steel produced Independently assured by DNV Absolute dust emissions (mining) ArcelorMittal's dust emission (mining) include all emissions of ducted dust (i.e. from stacks and chimneys).
+Data is collected from ArcelorMittal mine sites by means of a standard template, which requests information on emission as yearly flow process by process and covers the whole site.
+Where local site data is not available, estimates are made based on the production to emissions ratio of the prior year, and applying this to the current year production data.
 Data is submitted by local site management to the Group Environment department.
+Mining operations Major steel plants Tonnes